beyondstorage/specs/rfcs/117-rename-service-to-system-as-the-opposite-to-global.md

 ## Compatibility

 All API call that used object system metadata could be affected.
+We could migrate as follows:

+- Update fields in `Object` and rename `ObjectMetadata`.
+- Release a new version for [go-storage] and all services bump to this version with all references to `Object.serviceMetadata`, etc updated.

 ## Implementation